-The Chase Ink is the absolute best value business credit card.
+The Chase Ink Preferred is the absolute best-value business credit card.

-If you’re a business owner you should think about getting the Chase Ink Business card, especially for a small business.
+If you’re a business owner you should think about getting the Chase Ink Business Preferred® Credit Card, especially for a small business.
 It’s a Visa card and really valuable for a couple of different reasons.

 - The number one reason is the absolutely massive sign-up bonus.
-Normally you can find this card for 100,000 Chase Ultimate Rewards points.
+You’ll get 100,000 Chase Ultimate Rewards points after spending $8,000 within three months of getting the card.
 If you book through the Chase portal, that’s worth $1250 in value on future travel as advertised by Chase.
 However, you can still stretch this value considering the multiple airlines you can transfer your points to.
 The $95 annual fee is not waived for the first year, but I’m going to walk you through why you should still get this card.

 - Amazing perk for business.
-You get 1 point per dollar spent on various, miscellaneous shopping.
-HOWEVER, if you’re a business owner spending money on things like shipping, internet, PPC advertising, Facebook marketing, Google AdWords, YouTube accounts, Instagram, you’ll earn 3 points per dollar.
-That’s up to $150,000 in purchases per year for your business.
+Earn 3 points per $1 on travel of up to $150,000 in combined purchases of shipping purchases, cable services, and advertising purchases (PPC advertising, Facebook marketing, Google AdWords, YouTube accounts, and Instagram).
+All other purchases earn 1 point per $1.
 Quickly doing the mental math, what you spend on PPC or Digital marketing can translate into a tremendous amount of points!

 Chase Transferable Points

-A couple of other things that I really liked about the Chase Ink card.
+A couple of other things that I really liked about the Chase Ink Preferred card.

 - No foreign transaction fees.
 The rates don’t change when you use your card outside of the United States.

 - Cellphone coverage: I probably use this more than I should on cell phone coverage.
-If your cell phone is damaged and you paid for that cell phone with your Chase Ink, you can actually have it insured for up to $600 in value.
+If your cell phone is damaged and you paid for that cell phone with your Chase Ink Business Preferred® Credit Card, you can actually have it insured for up to $600 in value.
 It’s embarrassing, but I always figure out some way to lose or break my phone.
 It’s a valuable perk, and even if you’re not using it, there’s peace of mind.

-Last few things to keep in mind about the Chase Ink traveling perks in this review.
+Last few things to keep in mind about the Chase Ink Preferred traveling perks in this review.

 - If you’re an avid traveler or aspiring travel hacker, the Chase Ink card gives you baggage insurance and baggage protection.
 A normal fear when traveling is that your bag is either going to be lost or delayed.
 Chase will actually reimburse you up to $500 if your bag is delayed and you have to go out and buy new clothes or supplies!